opensouls/terminal-copilot/README.md

 4. `copilot clean up my docker images`

 ### Arguments
-Terminal-copilot can be called with optional command line arguments to modify its behavior.
-These arguments can be specified when calling the copilot command in the terminal.
+Terminal-copilot can be called with optional command line arguments:

-The available arguments are:

 - `-a`, `--with-aliases`: Enables the inclusion of aliases in the prompt sent to the OpenAI API.
 May potentially send sensitive information to OpenAI.
 - `-v`, `--verbose`: Increases output verbosity of the tool.